Why Everyone Should Try Therapy at Least Once

 Anyone ever told you to go to therapy?
 It shouldn't be an insult.
 As a former therapist and a longtime therapy-goer, I tend to believe most of us could benefit from a stretch on a therapist's couch.
 But I should make one thing clear: Don't go to therapy because you should.
 As a general rule, we rarely follow through with things because we should.
 We do something because we want to or we can see the ways we'll gain from it.

-I can personally attest to the rewards of therapy, both from a patient's point of view and a counselor's.
+I can personally attest to the benefits of therapy, both from a patient's point of view and a counselor's.
 As with most things in life, if you make a commitment, you'll see results.
 We take pride in working hard to keep our bodies healthy.
 We eat right, exercise daily, take vitamins, and happily share our before and after selfies with the world (hello, Instagram).
 But, generally, we're not taught to see our mental health as something that needs similar care and attention.
+(Also read: What Is Havening Therapy and Is It Legit?)

 The difference between our views on mental and physical health has a lot to do with stigma.
 When you go to the doctor for your annual wellness visit or because you've broken a toe, no one passes silent judgment or assumes you're weak.
 But the emotional problems we confront are just as real as fractured bones, so there's nothing crazy about the idea of seeking the expertise of a trained professional who can help you grow, learn, and be stronger.
 Whether you're challenged by a serious mental illness or facing a career rut that has you stumped, therapy is a tool for people with the guts and gumption to ask, "What can I do to live a healthier, happier life?"

-In the spirit of debunking stereotypes about therapy, here are a few things you can expect if you decide to take your turn on the therapist's couch.
+In the spirit of debunking stereotypes about therapy, here are a few of the benefits of therapy you can expect if you decide to take your turn on the therapist's couch.

 You take one step at a time.

 There's a quick solution to most things in our modern world.
 When you're hungry, your next meal is just a click away (thank you, Seamless).
 Uber usually has you covered if you need to get somewhere fast.
 Alas, therapy isn't one of these quick fixes.
 Your therapist isn't a magical, all-knowing creature who can whip out a wand, utter a fancy Latin spell, and make you insta-better.
 Real change happens gradually.
 It's a marathon, not a sprint, and having realistic expectations about the therapeutic process can save you a whole lot of frustration.
 Just think: If you focus on mile 13 when you're at the starting line, the journey is always more painful.
-In therapy, you learn to settle into the present moment and be more patient with yourself-one foot in front of the other, slow and steady.
+One of the benefits of therapy is that you learn to settle into the present moment and be more patient with yourself — one foot in front of the other, slow and steady.

 You may sweat.